The Cost of Living in Spain

 For more information about where to work and live in Spain, plus information on healthcare and transport, check out our guide to moving to Spain from the UK.

 We hope this article has informed your plans, and that you've costed up whether moving to Spain is financially viable.
-Now that you know whether you'll be at ease financially, discover if you'll be socially at east with our ultimate guide to Spanish culture.

 When all is planned and you're ready to make the move to your new home in Spain, remember to use Compare My Move to get connected with up to 6 professional removal companies to take you safely to your destination.
 Fill in a simple form, and get connected with our professional network of removal companies, verified by us and reviewed by you.